 Estuaries are ecotonal habitats of remarkable biological productivity and ecological diversity, within which the interactions between freshwater input and marine tidal action generate dynamic salinity gradients that have a profound impact on habitat features and species composition (Whitfield & Elliott, 2002; Biju Kumar & Deepthi, 2006).
 Among estuarine organisms, carnivorous fishes are of specific ecological significance, serving as top-down controllers of aquatic food chains by feeding on zooplankton, bottom-dwelling invertebrates, and minor fish species (Blaber, 2000; Whitfield & Elliott, 2002).
 They are highly sensitive to salinity variation, prey abundance, and substrate complexity, with their distribution, diversity, and feeding patterns being tightly constrained by these aspects (Griffith, 1974; Rahman et al., 2015).

 Ashtamudi Lake, situated along the southwest coast of India and identified under the Ramsar Convention, is a tropical estuarine system characterised by high biodiversity and ecological productivity (Kumar et al., 2007).
 It comprises a mosaic of marine, brackish, and freshwater areas with seasonal changes in monsoon-driven river discharge and tidal exchange with the Arabian Sea (Qasim & Gopinathan, 1969).
-This hydrological variation cause potential salinity gradients that naturally filter species adaptation and community structure.
+This hydrological variation causes potential salinity gradients that naturally filter species adaptation and community structure.

 This study examines how different salinity levels shape where carnivorous fish live and what they eat in Ashtamudi Lake.
 Three zones - Neendakara (mainly marine), Puthenthuruth (a mix of tidal and brackish), and Kidapram (where brackish meets freshwater) - to represent the range of salinity found in the estuary and to observe changes in fish communities and their feeding habits.
 Previous research in the lake has documented the presence of several euryhaline species such as Channa striata, Etroplus suratensis, and Mugil cephalus, which exhibit physiological adaptations to salinity fluctuations and play important roles in connecting trophic levels (Jayaram, 2010; Rahman et al., 2015; Sangita & Mohapatra, 2013).
 By looking at the types of carnivorous fish and their prey, such as zooplankton and bottom-dwelling organisms, this research helps explain the role of predators in the estuary and offers important information for managing fisheries and habitats in coastal wetlands.